xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 };
 ```

 You do this.
-A few minutes later, you are ATed again by people in IRC and Telegram.
-Yes, you hijacked other's network.
+A few minutes later, you are called out again by people in IRC and Telegram.
+Yes, you hijacked other's networks.
 Again.

 What's Going On
 ---------------

-This is actually the same problem as the OSPF one, Babel dropped all BGP path information while passing routes around.
-However by default, Bird ignores routing information that are installed to the system by other routing software, until you enabled `learn`.
+It is actually the same problem as the OSPF one since Babel also dropped all BGP path information while passing routes around.
+However, Bird ignores routing information installed to the system by other routing software by default, until you enabled `learn`.

 Correct Way to Do This
 ----------------------